Album Session Players

 Bio:

 Lakshminarayana Shankar (to give him his full name) (and not to be confused with Beatles collaborator Ravi Shankar) was hired by Bill Laswell to play electric violin on 'Album'.
 Shankar's parts were recorded at Quad Recording Studios.
-He plays on the tracks 'Rise' & 'Round'.
+He plays on the tracks 'Rise' and 'Round'.

 Apparently John Lydon and Shankar hit it off and would often spend hours talking about different styles of folk music; especially Irish.
 Lydon later called his work on 'Album' "absolutely excellent".